-To create a portlet deployment descriptor file for a remote portlet:
+To create a portlet deployment descriptor file for a remote portlet, use the following steps:

 - a.
-In the <remote-portlet> element - i. specify the portlet's name and title.
+In the <remote-portlet> element, do the following: - i.
+Specify the portlet's name and title.
 The name cannot contain spaces.
-The portlet identifier, which consists of the portlet path (defined in the portlet-path element) together with the portlet name, must be unique within the portal Web application. - ii. specify the value "true" for the passContextId attribute.
+The portlet identifier, which consists of the portlet path (defined in the portlet-path element) together with the portlet name, must be unique within the portal Web application. - ii.
+Specify the value "true" for the passContextId attribute.
 This value makes the portal Web application's session information, including user identity, available to the remote portlet. - b.
 Optionally, use the <keyword> element to specify key words for use in searching. - c.
 Specify the URL for the remote portlet's Web application in the url subelement of the portlet-action element.
 This subelement must contain a fully qualified URL, and the URL must contain a fully qualified host domain name.